CarlyG55/DevOps-Course-Starter/README.md

 ## Running the tests in Docker

-To create the image, run
+To create the image run

 ```bash
 $ docker build --target test --tag my-test-image .